seoqs/GoRemoteShell/README.md

 This version of the program can be carried out both on the operational Windows systems, and on * by Unix similar systems.

-In case of use of a server part on * Unix similar systems needs to replace an interpreter name in the 37th line:

-"with cmd: = exec.Command ("cmd", argsCommand...)"

-"cmd" on "bash | sh".

-And in a client part to correct one symbol in the 19th line:

-"fmt.Fprintf (conn, " / c " text " \n")"

-"/ c " on "- c ".

 Also in a server part the encoding/charmap package is used, before compilation it is necessary to establish:

 go get "golang.org/x/text/encoding/charmap"